lupyuen/lupyuen.github.io/src/lorawan2.md

 # What's Next

-TODO

-The Things Network
+In the next article, PineDio Stack shall transmit data to the cloud via the public global LoRaWAN Network... [__The Things Network__](https://www.thethingsnetwork.org/)!

-Sorry for griping...
-But why doesn't Singapore have decent coverage for The Things Network? 🙄
+(Sorry for griping...
+But why doesn't Singapore have decent coverage for The Things Network? 🙄)

+Thus we shall reconfigure our existing ChirpStack LoRaWAN Gateway for The Things Network.

+Stay Tuned!

 -   [Sponsor me a coffee](https://github.com/sponsors/lupyuen)